welldigital/prototype-kit/README.md

 npm install
 ```

-It will take a few moments but once successfully complete, that is a the prototype-kit installed onto your computer.
+It will take a few moments but once successfully complete, that is a copy of the prototype-kit installed onto your computer.

+## Starting the prototype-kit

 To start the prototype-kit, now type:

 ```shell
 npm start